An AgentMail Alternative Built in the EU

 Choose OpenMail if...

-You want a custom domain without paying $20/month first
+You want a custom domain from $9/month, not $20/month

 You're building for European users or handling EU personal data